SyncfusionExamples/how-to-add-annotations-to-nodes-and-connectors-in-angular-diagram/README.md

 A quick start Angular project that shows how to add annotations to nodes and connectors in an Angular Diagram.
 This project includes a code snippet to add an annotation programmatically and customization options like horizontal alignment, vertical alignment, offset, and text wrapping.

-Refer to the following documentation on annotations in the Syncfusion Angular Diagram component: https://ej2.syncfusion.com/angular/documentation/diagram/labels
+Refer to the following documentation on annotations in the Syncfusion&reg; Angular Diagram component: https://ej2.syncfusion.com/angular/documentation/diagram/labels

 Check out this online annotation example for the Angular Diagram component: